First-order (coarse) correlated equilibria in non-concave games: Introduction

-Our motivation is two-fold; first, we seek an answer to a question posed in \cite{daskalakis2021non} regarding what an appropriate theory of non-concave games should be.
+\textbf{Correlated equilibrium in non-concave games.} The initial motivation for the work that comprises this paper comes from a question posed in \cite{daskalakis2021non} regarding what an appropriate theory of non-concave games should be.
 Specifically, whereas a Nash equilibrium necessarily exists for a concave game, this need not be true when players' utilities can be non-concave in their own actions.
 While traditional game theory has focused its attention on concave games, most settings relevant to the recent advances in machine learning are appropriately modelled as non-concave games.
 Moreover, whereas \emph{first-order} Nash equilibrium does exist in non-concave games, even its approximate versions are $PPAD$-hard to compute.
 This raises the question of what a tractable notion of equilibrium is for non-concave games.